LaWebcapsule/directus9/docs/guides/headless-cms/reusable-components.md

    - Gallery / Cards
    - Article

    c.
 Save the field.
-Directus will create a new, hidden [junction collection](/configuration/data-model/relationships#many-to-any-m2a) for you automatically.
+Directus9 will create a new, hidden [junction collection](/configuration/data-model/relationships#many-to-any-m2a) for you automatically.

 :::tip